 All Evidence Packets must contain a detailed history, copies of relevant WMS screen printouts, other documentation relevant to the action taken (e.g., Conference Report, Telephone Interpreter Services Log, On-Site Interpreter Services Log) and copies of NYCWAY Case Notes screens.
+Additionally, if a notice was sent in a Local Law 73 language, a copy of that notice, along with the English version, must be included in the Fair Hearing Packet.

-RELATED ITEMS
+RELATED ITEM